SPARK-inc/SPCRJointDynamicsUE4/README.md

 **Note:** In SPCR joint dynamics, you can assign different values to each bone by assigning the float curve asset in the respective field.
 The value for the tip bone will be calculated from the 0th keyframe and the value for the end bone will be calculated from the 1st keyframe.
 And the value for the in-between bones will be calculated from the 0~1 ratio.

-**Collision:** You also can enable or disable the collision checks in each restraint.
+**Collision:** Enables or disables the collision check for each restraint.
 Even though the restraint is running, but if the collision check box is off, the collision will not occur.

-Use-case for the hair typed bones (hairs in the example scene): in the case of hairs, turn on the collision only for structural constraints.
-No need to enable a collision check for shear and blend restraints.
-Since they are just used for maintaining the shape.
+Use-case for the hair typed bones (hairs in the example scene): in this case, turn on the collision only for the structural constraints.
+No need to enable a collision for shear and blend restraints.
+Since they are being used to maintaining the shape.

 **Parameter settings**
 ![](./image/ParameterSetup.png)

-**Max Iterations:** Number of iterations of the physics process.
-It improves the quality of the physics simulation by paying the performance costs.
+**Max Iterations:** Number of physics calculation iterations per frame.
+Improves the physics simulation quality in return of performance cost.
+**Collision Sub Unterpolation:** Number of sub collision iterations per frame.
+**Collision LOD:** Collision level of details.

-**Force Limit Length:** Prevents the changes in the length.
+**Force Limit Length:** Prevents the changes in the constraint length.
-**Resistance:** The value for resisting to move.
-Value is in between [0 ~ 1]
+**Resistance:** Bones will resist to move.
+Value in between [0 ~ 1]
-**Hardness:** Sets how hard the bone is to move.
-Value is in between [0 ~ 1]
+**Hardness:** Bones will be harder to move.
+Value in between [0 ~ 1]
 **Gravity:** Gravity vector for physics.
 **Wind Force:** Wind force vector for physics.
-**Wind force speed:** Wind speed for the current wind (wind speed scalar).
+**Wind force speed:** Scalar property to set wind speed.
-**Use surface collision:** Whether to use surface collision for this node.
+**Use surface collision:** Whether to use surface collision.
+(An advanced collision check, please enable this if the constraint collision is not giving you desired result.)

 **Collider settings**
 ![](./image/ColliderSetup.png)

-**Write Id:** If you wanted to use this SPCR node’s colliders in other SPCR nodes, then you need to specify a unique write Id (other than 0) for this collider.
-By setting this value, the collider array (Bodies) will be exposed as a global.
-**Read Id:** If you wanted to access other SPCR node’s colliders in this node then you need to specify that node’s unique write Id in the Read ID array.
-**Point Collision:** Allow collision with bones.
-The most performant collision check process but the collision is not very smooth compared to surface collision.
-**Bodies:** Array of colliders.
-If the height is 0.0 then the collider will be treated as a sphere collider and if the height is greater than 0.0 then it will be treated as a capsule collider.
+**Write Id:** Set an ID (other than 0) to exposes this node's collider(s) globally, in oder to other SPCR node can access it.
+**Read Id:** Specify an ID which node's collider you would like to access (Please refer 'Write ID' property).
+Multiple IDs can be added.
+**Bodies:** Array to define colliders.
+Default is sphere collider, but you can switch to capsule collider by setting the 'height' property's value greater than 0.0f.

 **Limit**
 ![](./image/LimitSetup.png)
-You can prevent the bone to go beyond a certain angle.
+Limits the bone movement by setting an locking angle in degree.
-**Limit angle:** On/Off checkbox for angle limit.
+**Limit angle:** On/Off checkbox of the angle limit feature.
-**Angle limit in degree:** Max angle of the bone.
+**Angle limit in degree:** Max movable angle of the bone.
-**Limit Curve:** Root ~ child curve value for this limit, bone values from 0~1 keyframes.
+**Limit Curve:** 0~1 duration curve to calculate limit multiplier for the bones (Calculates from root to child hierarchy, please check 'Joint Pairs' property).
 **Limit from root:** If true, then limit the angle from the root bone.
-Otherwise, limit the angle from the parent bone.
+Otherwise, limits the angle from the utmost parent bone.

 **Debug Draw**
-Debug options allow you to visualize the mapped joints.
+Debug options which allows you to visualize the mapped joints.
-**Debug Draw Constraints:** Draw debug constraints joints.
+**Debug Draw Constraints:** Draws debug constraints joints on the preview window.
-**Debug Draw Colliders:** Draw outline for colliders.
+**Debug Draw Colliders:** Draws outline for the colliders on the preview window.
-**Debug draw surface collision:** Draw surface collision triangles.
+**Debug draw surface collision:** Draws surface collision face on the preview window.

 **List of all parameters**
 ![](./image/SpcrJointDynamicsAllParameters.png)